gdm-settings/gdm-settings/README.md

 ### Flatpak
 This application is now available on [FlatHub](https://flathub.org/apps/details/io.github.realmazharhussain.GdmSettings).
 Just search for 'gdm settings' or 'login manager settings' in your software store and install it if FlatHub is correctly configured on your computer.
 If not, click [here](https://flatpak.org/setup) for instructions on how to setup Flatpak and FlatHub on your computer.

+**Note:** All flatpak applications need [xdg-desktop-portal](https://github.com/flatpak/xdg-desktop-portal) package and an `xdg-desktop-portal` implementation ([xdg-desktop-portal-gnome](https://gitlab.gnome.org/GNOME/xdg-desktop-portal-gnome) for GNOME, [xdg-desktop-portal-kde](https://github.com/KDE/xdg-desktop-portal-kde) for KDE and other Qt/KDE based DEs, [xdg-desktop-portal-lxqt](https://github.com/lxqt/xdg-desktop-portal-lxqt) for LXQt, [xdg-desktop-portal-gtk](https://github.com/flatpak/xdg-desktop-portal-gtk) for GTK-based DEs like cinnamon and xfce, [xdg-desktop-portal-wlr](https://github.com/emersion/xdg-desktop-portal-wlr) for [wlroots](https://gitlab.freedesktop.org/wlroots/wlroots)-based DEs/WMs like [sway](https://github.com/swaywm/sway), etc.) to work properly.

-**Note:** If available, it is recommended that you install distro-specific version of the app instead of this Flatpak.
+**Also Note:** If available, it is recommended that you install distro-specific version of the app instead of this Flatpak.

 ### On Arch/Manjaro